Kudo/react-native-ssl-pinning-proposal/README.md

 ## Where to store the pinned information

-Origionally for native mobile app development, we used to setup pinned information in source code as the okhttp sample
+Originally for native mobile app development, we used to setup pinned information in source code as the okhttp sample

 ```java
    client = new OkHttpClient.Builder()